cdupont/CorentinDupont-WebPage/blog/posts/2014-09-23-first-Nomyx-tutorial.md

 tags: Haskell, Nomyx
 ---

 Hi there!
 Welcome to the Nomyx tutorial.
-This first part will guide you through the GUI of Nomyx and some game techniques.
+This first part will guide you through the GUI of Nomyx and show you the basic game techniques.
 [The second part](2014-09-23-Nomyx-Language.html) will show you how to compose Nomyx rules.
 To get a first understanding of Nomyx, you can watch the [introduction video](http://vimeo.com/58265498).
 To follow this tutorial, there are two options: